-Plagiarism is to take and present as one's own the writings or ideas of others, without citing the source.
+- Plagiarism is taking and presenting as one's own the writings or ideas of others, without citing the source.
 You should understand the concept of plagiarism and keep it in mind when taking exams and preparing written materials.
-If you do not understand how to correctly 'cite a source', you should ask for help.

-Cheating is defined as fraud, deceit, or dishonesty in an academic assignment or using or attempting to use materials, or assisting others in using materials, which are prohibited or inappropriate in the context of the academic assignment in question.
+If you do not understand how to "cite a source" correctly, you must ask for help. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, or using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question.

-Anyone caught cheating will receive a zero (0) on the exam or assignment, and the instructor may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
+Anyone caught cheating or plagiarizing will receive a zero (0) on the exam or assignment, and the instructor may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
 Repeated acts of cheating may result in an F in the course and/or disciplinary action.
-Please refer to the General School Catalog for more information on academic dishonesty or other misconduct.
-Acts of cheating include, but are not limited to the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) use of a commercial term paper service
+Please refer to the General Catalog for more information on academic dishonesty or other misconduct.
+Acts of cheating include, but are not limited to, the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) using a commercial term paper service.